Print Options

 This course provides an overview of formal models of politics, including models of electoral competition, coalition formation, political agency, and nondemocracy.
 Students must have completed the three-quarter sequence in Formal Political Theory or analogous coursework in game theory and mathematical methods.
 Enrollment of master's students is at the discretion of the instructor.

-Instructor(s): Gehlbach, S Terms Offered: Winter
+Instructor(s): Gehlbach, S Terms Offered: Autumn

 Equivalent Course(s): PLSC 41105, PPHA 40102